JohnSnowLabs/spark-nlp/docs/en/alab/rules.md

 }
 </style>

-Rule based annotations is supported by Healthcare NLP, Finance NLP, and Legal NLP via the <es>ContextualParser</es> Annotator.
+Rule based annotation is supported by Healthcare NLP, Finance NLP, and Legal NLP via the <es>ContextualParser</es> Annotator.
-Annotation Lab supports creating and using rules in the <es>NER</es> project using any one of these libraries with the presence of valid license scope.
+Annotation Lab supports creating and using rules in a <es>NER</es> project using any one of these libraries with the presence of valid license.

 Users in the <es>Admins</es> group can see and edit the available rules on the Rules page under the Models Hub menu.
 Users can create new rules using the _+ Add Rules_ button.
 Users can also import and export the rules.